oleksandrbyk/blog/content/blog/2019-09-26-september-dvc-heartbeat.md

 **Q:
 [`dvc status` doesn’t seem to report things that need to be dvc pushed, is that by design?](https://discordapp.com/channels/485586884165107732/563406153334128681/606917839688957952)**

-You should try with dvc status --cloudor dvc status --remote <your-remote> to compare your local cache with a remote one, by default it only compares the “working directory” with your local cache (to check whether something should be reproduced and saved or not).
+You should try with dvc status `--cloud` or `dvc status --remote <your-remote>` to compare your local cache with a remote one, by default it only compares the “working directory” with your local cache (to check whether something should be reproduced and saved or not).